 By Alina Maul

-Whether you live in New Zealand or are a visitor, taking a boat tour across one of the pristine rivers should be on your to-do list.
-Whether you’re looking for a half day, full day, or multi day itinerary, there are options galore, and this is also true of the type of vessel, which ranges from motorboats, steamboats and jet boats.
+Whether you live in New Zealand, or are a visitor, taking a boat tour along one of New Zealand's pristine rivers should be on your to-do list.
+Options abound with half day, full day, or multi day itineraries available. there is also a range of vessels to choose from.
+Take your pick from motorboats, steamboats, jet boats or sailboats or if you choose to go smaller, paddle your own canoe.

 The land of water